 The original game is played like this:

 - Players put noughts or crosses on the grid in turn

 - The player who makes a line of horizontal, vertical or diagonal noughts or crosses is the winner

 Here are six different ways to implement Noughts and crosses game into EFL lessons.
 Besides, you can even play it online with your remote classes.

 1. Grammar Revision

 This is my favourite one and the one I use most often.
-I strongly suggest implementing this game into grammar lessons because they work like charm.
-It’s easy to set-up and it can go with any grammar concept perfectly.
-There may be many variations but briefly it’s just putting words into the grid and then asking them to produce the target grammar point in a meaningful sentence.
+I strongly suggest implementing this game into grammar lessons because they work like a charm.
+It’s easy to set-up, and it can go with any grammar concept perfectly.
+There may be many variations, but briefly, it’s just putting words into the grid and then asking them to produce the target grammar point in a meaningful sentence.

 Here’s a sample procedure for revising modal verbs: